yonixw/MangaPrinter/README.md

 * Preview each step with blur built in to avoid spoilers!
 * Decide on the go whether a page is single or double
 * Add a special page at the start and end of each chapter
-* Include page numbers
+* Include page numbers and chapter names in the result
 * Manage double panels so they will stay together
 * Add anti-spoiler pages to help you when you cut or staple the printed pages
 * Add RTL\LTR arrows and page numbers to make reading a breeze.
-* Many tools to solve common issues on manga files
+* Use many tools to solve common issues on manga files
 * Export to PDF without any extra installs\tools!
 * Run on Windows and Linux (with docker)